rolandsalvador/nessus/README.md

 <img src="https://i.imgur.com/qPSY3h4.png"/>

 <h3>5.
 Credentialed scan</h3>
+After completing the configuration steps above, I ran a test credentialed scan to see if everything was set up correctly.
 <br />
 <br />
 <img src="https://i.imgur.com/l0ln427.png"/>

+Thankfully, it worked.
+We can now see some high and medium severity vulnerabilities in the scan now.
 <br />
 <br />
 <img src="https://i.imgur.com/oFBlBP3.png"/>

 <h3>6.
 Vulnerability remediation</h3>
+The remediations tab is available now.
+Since this is a freshly installed Windows 11 machine, the only remediation Nessus suggests is a Windows update to the latest version.
+However, there was a high and medium severity vulnerability that I had to fix manually.
 <br />
 <br />
 <img src="https://i.imgur.com/70CyOPJ.png"/>

+The high severity vulnerability described that the target machine is missing the EnableCertPaddingCheck registry keys in two places.
+One is required for the machine, and a second one is required because the machine is running a 64-bit OS.
 <br />
 <br />
 <img src="https://i.imgur.com/l1Jm6zs.png"/>

+To remediate this, I created a text file to add these keys to the registry and enable them.
+Saving and then executing the file remediated the vulnerability.
 <br />
 <br />
 <img src="https://i.imgur.com/FHVDo9O.png"/>